Farhan-labib/SSI-Implementation/README.md

 # Start server as issuer
 yarn issuer

-# OR start server as verifier
+# In another Terminal and from the same directory start server as verifier
 yarn verifier
 ```